Last updated: 15 November 2023 & medically reviewed by Dr. Celeste Small

 Cyclobenzaprine (Cyclobenzaprine hydrochloride), sold under the brand name Flexeril, is a muscle relaxer similar to tricyclic antidepressants.
 Available in both immediate and extended-release versions as prescription medication, Flexeril is often prescribed to those suffering from short-term pain or discomfort relating to muscle injuries such as sprains, tears, muscle spasms, and aches.

 It works by blocking pain receptors in the central nervous system (CNS) and can reduce muscle cramps, spasms, and pain caused by damaged muscles.
-Flexeril has a clinical response similar to diazepam or valium.
-It is structurally related to cyclic antidepressants, and pharmacologic effects are similar.
+Flexeril has a clinical response similar to benzodiazepines like diazepam (Valium).
+It is structurally related to cyclic antidepressants, and its pharmacologic effects are similar.

 Flexeril will often be prescribed in conjunction with a course of physio or physical therapy to repair damaged muscles, as well as rest.
 In some cases, Flexeril has been prescribed as a skeletal muscle relaxant used to treat musculoskeletal disorders such as arthritis and fibromyalgia.
 It has an onset of action within an hour but can have a long half-life, staying in your system for over 30 hours.
 It is meant to be used for only 2-3 weeks at a time.